¿What’s Boskeopolis Stories?

 A Short Story Series / Web Serial Novel

-Boskeopolis is an obscure city-state in the Verdazul archipelago in Orange Ocean ( or, as other countries call it, the Pacific Ocean ).
-It’s notable for its persistent violation o’ the laws o’ physics, biology, & economics — though, to be fair, real life doesn’t obey that last 1, either.
+Boskeopolis is an obscure city-state in the Verdazul archipelago in the Pacific Ocean.
+It’s notable for its persistent violation o’ the laws o’ physics, biology, & economics ( tho, to be fair, real life doesn’t obey that last 1, either ).
 As such, any inconsistencies within these stories should be blamed on glitches, for I’m ’fraid the world o’ Boskeopolis Stories is still just in beta.

-Within that city dwelled a perfectionist thief named Autumn Springer, who, with her timid skeletal partner, Edgar Winters, & sometimes with his cheerful chemist friend, Dawn Summers, would go on heists & explore wild lands for treasure.
-That is, when she wasn’t mired in the various political, environmental, or personal calamities created by Boskeopolis’s other peculiar citizens; or wasn’t dug into domestic concerns o’ work, errands, & her relationship with Edgar; or wasn’t burdened by her own chaotic mental state.
+In that city lives a perfectionist thief named Autumn Springer, who, with her timid skeletal partner, Edgar Winters, & sometimes with his cheerful chemist friend, Dawn Summers, go on heists & explore wild lands for treasure.
+That is, when she isn’t mired in the various political, environmental, or personal calamities created by Boskeopolis’s other peculiar citizens; or isn’t dug into domestic concerns o’ work, errands, & her relationship with Edgar & Dawn; or isn’t burdened by her own chaotic mental state.

-Boskeopolis Stories plays round with a lot o’ genres, moods, & tones, & its chronology isn’t straightforward, or e’en a single, consistent line.
+Boskeopolis Stories is an experimental adventure/character-oriented short story series that plays round with many genres, moods, & tones, & e’en sometimes includes dynamic, randomized, or interactive elements using JavaScript.
+Also, its chronology isn’t straightforward, or e’en a single, consistent line.
 Don’t worry too much ’bout reading these stories in the right order — ’cept for maybe those with #’d parts, like the “DISTURBED” stories.
 Nor should one worry too much ’bout making sense out o’ every story; one shouldn’t have to perfectly understand a story the 1st time it’s read to enjoy it.
+As you read mo’ & mo’ stories, you’ll be able to piece together how they all fit, anyway.

 On Story Titles & Codes